 The following is an example of the R365 Payments process flow as it would occur after the initial setup process was completed:

-- A User with the proper security role prepares to submit the payment on either the AP Invoice record or the Payments Screen (formerly known as the Check Run Screen)
+- A User with access to R365 Payments prepares to submit the payment on either the AP Invoice record or the Payments Screen (formerly known as the Check Run Screen)

-- The Payment is created using the same process as creating an AP Payment ('Pay Bill' on AP Invoice, 'Create Payments' on Payments Screen) and delivered electronically for R365 Payment Processing
+- The Payment is created using the same process as creating an AP Payment ('Create Payments' on Payments Screen) and delivered electronically for R365 Payment Processing

-- Electronic Payments (ACH, VCC etc.) - When the Payment has been received by the Vendor, the 'R365 Payment Status' on the AP Payment record will be updated to 'Issued'
+- Electronic Payments (ACH, VCC etc.) - When the Payment run has been processed by the R365 Payments Team, the 'R365 Payment Status' on the AP Payment record will be updated to 'Issued'

 - The Vendor is paid and the payment process is complete

 The initial setup of R365 Payments requires both bank accounts and Venders to be updated to include necessary information for successful payments or mark as 'Excluded from R365 Payments' if not used for this feature.
 Doing so will initiate the verification process where all bank account and Vendor information is verified by R365.
 Click here to be taken through each step of the R365 Payments: Initial Setup.

 Paying Vendors via R365 Payments

 Add or Remove a Bank Account

 Each bank account that will be used to issue payments to Vendors via R365 Payments must be properly setup.
 On the contrary, if a bank account needs to be removed from R365 Payments, it can be done easily and effortlessly.
 Click here to learn more about adding or removing a Bank Account to/from R365 Payments.